Terms and Conditions

 5. Additional Customer Obligations

-Access to the Cloud Services is secured by password protection.
+Access to the Cloud Services is secured by a password protection.
 The Customer bears the exclusive responsibility for the quality of passwords and the adequate confidentiality of these passwords.

 6. Intellectual Property Rights

-All intellectual property rights to the Cloud Services and the associated documentation remain with the Provider or the respective rights holders.
+All intellectual property rights to the Cloud Services and associated documentation remain with the Provider or the respective rights holders.

-7. Compensation
+7. Remuneration

-8. Payment Conditions
+8. Payment Terms

 9. Warranty